antlr/intellij-plugin-v4/README.md

 # Build notes

 We [moved to gradle](https://github.com/antlr/intellij-plugin-v4/pull/295) for 1.9.
+I added minimal notes to the readme but basically enable gradle, plugin development plugins from intellij preferences, add the gradle file via gradle tool pane then launch `runIde` task.
 Gotta set the jdk to normal jdk not intellij application folder (like I have in `/opt`).
 Do this to run:

 ```
 cd ~/antlr/code/intellij-plugin-v4